Trump undermines U.S. birth control coverage requirement

 “This is a landmark day for religious liberty.
 Under the Obama administration, this constitutional right was seriously eroded,” Republican House of Representatives Speaker Paul Ryan said.

+“We will not allow people of faith to be targeted, bullied or silenced anymore,” Trump said at the time.

+The contraception mandate was one provision of the 2010 Affordable Care Act, Democratic former President Barack Obama’s signature legislative achievement.
+Trump and Republicans in Congress campaigned against Obamacare, as the law is known, but could not get enough votes to repeal it as they promised.

-“The Trump administration just took direct aim at birth control coverage for 62 million women,” Planned Parenthood Federation of America President Cecile Richards said.
+“The Trump administration just took direct aim at birth control coverage for 62 million women,” Planned Parenthood Federation of America President Cecile Richards said in a statement.

 “With this rule in place, any employer could decide that their employees no longer have health insurance coverage for birth control,” Richards added.

-The contraception mandate was implemented as part of the 2010 Affordable Care Act, Democratic former President Barack Obama’s signature legislative achievement.
-Trump and Republicans in Congress campaigned against Obamacare, as the law is known, but could not get enough votes to repeal it as they had promised.

-In its reasoning for the move, the administration said among other things that mandating birth control coverage could foster “risky sexual behavior” among teens and young adults.
-It overturned the Obama administration’s view that the birth control requirement was necessary to meet the government’s “compelling interest” to protect women’s health.

-The administration broadened narrow existing religious exemptions to include an exception “on the basis of moral conviction” for non-profit and for-profit companies.
+The U.S. Department of Health and Human Services broadened narrow religious exemptions to include an exception “on the basis of moral conviction” for non-profit and for-profit companies.

 Federal rules implemented under Obamacare required employers to provide health insurance that covers birth control, but religious houses of worship were exempted.
 Some private businesses sued regarding their rights to circumvent such coverage, and the Supreme Court ruled in 2014 that they could object on religious grounds.